Today, we dive into a campaign that will likely be discussed and laughed about for many years.

 But here’s the problem:

-Is some crazy avant-garde fashionista video featuring meaningless combination of words going to appeal to young affluent people?
+Is some crazy avant-garde fashionista video featuring meaningless combinations of words going to appeal to young, affluent people?
 Is that where we are at this cultural moment even?

 I think Tesla and Rivian have proven what that audience cares about is: